drones for residential and commercial real estate

 a clear view of the land

-Drones have the capability to show an entire property, which is especially beneficial when the area is expansive and includes additional features like stables, acreage, farmland or even a second dwelling.
-This also benefits home inspectors when looking for things that can sometimes be challenging to identify when conducting inspections on foot.
+Drones have the capability to show an entire property, which is especially beneficial when the area is expansive and includes additional features like stables or other outbuildings, acreage, farmland, or even a second dwelling.
+This can also benefit home inspectors when looking for things that can sometimes be challenging to identify when conducting inspections on foot.